 The issue of "competence" is an important one in the ISO 22301 standards.
 Specifically, ISO 22301 calls for a process that not only defines and delivers training to team members, but also requires the creation of procedures to ensure that team members are competent to perform their duties.
 This includes participating in plan exercises and other events that test an individual's (and a team's) ability to perform in a disaster situation.
 In addition, the standards encourage tracking, evaluating and recording the training activities of each team member.
 Coordination with human resources for such an activity is recommended.

 ISO 22301 also recommends integrating BCMS roles, accountabilities, responsibilities and authorities into job descriptions and skill sets, and then reinforcing them by including them in the organization's appraisal, reward and recognition policies.
 Again, partnering with human resources is highly recommended.

 Finally, examine resources from the Federal Emergency Management Agency, Business Continuity Institute, International Center for Organizational Resilience and DRI International.

-When building your business continuity management system, be sure to follow the

-    ISO 22301 standards carefully so that your BCMS teams will be fully prepared for

-    an incident and your team members will be able to demonstrate their competence.
+When building your business continuity management system, be sure to follow the ISO 22301 standards carefully so that your BCMS teams will be fully prepared for an incident and your team members will be able to demonstrate their competence.

-    About the author: Paul Kirvan, CISA, FBCI, has more than 24 years of experience

-    in business continuity management (BCM) as a consultant, author and educator.
-He

-    has completed dozens of BCM consulting and audit engagements that address all

-    aspects of a business continuity management system and are aligned with global

-    standards, including BS 25999 and ISO 22301.
-Kirvan currently works as an

-    independent business continuity consultant/auditor and is secretary of the

-    Business Continuity Institute USA chapter and member of the BCI Global

-    Membership Council.
-He can be reached at email@example.com.
+Paul Kirvan, CISA, FBCI, has more than 24 years of experience in business continuity management (BCM) as a consultant, author and educator.
+He has completed dozens of BCM consulting and audit engagements that address all aspects of a business continuity management system and are aligned with global standards, including BS 25999 and ISO 22301.
+Kirvan currently works as an independent business continuity consultant/auditor and is secretary of the Business Continuity Institute USA chapter and member of the BCI Global Membership Council.
+He can be reached at firstname.lastname@example.org.